WWE News: Key Changes Made To ‘WrestleMania’ Card, To Be Finalized In Next Two Weeks

 We’ve reported that Vince is trying to decide between John Cena and Roman Reigns for Undertaker’s WrestleMania opponent, in a match that certainly could be his last.
 That decision will be made internally in the next two weeks as the complete WrestleMania card will be set by then.
 Of course, the direction of the ‘Mania card will determine the direction they take with the Royal Rumble.

 Aside from Undertaker’s opponent, the rest of the card still seems up in the air.
 Despite reports that Bayley will be given the Daniel Bryan treatment in a build to a WrestleMania coronation, WWE officials are still debating the plan for the RAW Women’s Division.
-They have narrowed things down to two options: Bayley vs Charlotte in a singles match for the title, or a multi-woman match for the belt.
+They have narrowed things down to two options: Bayley vs. Charlotte in a singles match for the title, or a multi-woman match for the belt.

-As mentioned, be on the look out for news regarding the rest of the card in the next two weeks as anything else before that remains speculation and rumor.
+As mentioned, be on the lookout for news regarding the rest of the card in the next two weeks as anything else before that remains speculation and rumor.

 [Featured Image by WWE]